Cooking in The Keys

 blackened white fish fillets

-How To Make Blackened Fish
+How To Blacken Fish

-• Take the fish out of the fridge and bring it to room temperature for about 15 minutes before cooking.
+• Take the fish out of the refrigerator about 15 minutes before cooking.
+Pat it very dry with paper towels.

-• Stir in lemon juice and a pinch of salt and some freshly ground pepper.
-Simmer for about a minute, scraping up any browned bits from the pan.
+• Stir in the lemon juice, a pinch of salt, and black pepper.
+Simmer for about 1 minute.

 blackened fish fillets

-Top Tips For Searing Fish
+Top Tips for Searing Fish

 Storage and Leftovers

 Store leftover blackened fish in an airtight container in the refrigerator for up to 2 days.
-Reheat gently in a skillet with a little butter so it doesn't dry out.

 What Goes With Blackened Fish?